Obez99/js-es6-icons/README.md

 **Description**:<br>
 This exercise is based on **javascript objects**.<br>
 Various icons from "Fontawesome" library are displayed on this page.<br>
-A **filter** is also implemented to filter icons by category type.<br>
+A **filter** is also implemented to filter icons by category.<br>

 **Features**:<br>
 - Icons filter.
-- Color associated with icons category.
+- Color associated with each category.

 **Screenshots**:<br>